-The GOEASY consortium features highly skilled partners, bringing along diverse fields of expertise.
+The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 Research and innovation centre, based in Turin – Italy